id473647/workshop-erp/DOCUMENTATION.md

 - [ ] Create Daily Sales Analytics report.
 - [ ] Add Lathe/Welding specialized tracking.
 - [ ] Build the "Counter Sale" mode for retail.

+External Work (Lathe/Welding) Rules:

+Tracking: Every Lathe entry must have a payment_status (Pending/Paid).

+Settlement: Even if a Job Card is "Closed" (customer paid you), the Lathe work might still be "Pending" (you haven't paid the operator yet).

+Ledger View: A dedicated report will show all "Pending" external payments to ensure no third-party operator is forgotten.